robfitzgerald/bdlab-neo4j-presentation/README.md

 it will ask you to enter the default login, user: "neo4j", password: "neo4j", and it will expect you to give a new password.

 you are ready! :-)

+## optional

+I will be using a node.js script to speed up creating a test database.
+If you want to be able to run that script, then make sure to have [Node.js](https://nodejs.org/) v4.0 or greater installed.
+If it is, then put yourself in the bdlab-neo4j-presentation directory and run `npm install` to download the package dependencies.